Probing the Cosmic Reionization History with JWST: Gunn-Peterson and Ly$\alpha$ Damping Wing Absorption at $4.5 < z < 13$: Lyman Alpha Damping Wing Measurement

 \subsubsection{The Gunn-Peterson Trough Measurements}

 We also measure the Ly$\alpha$ transmission around the end of cosmic reionization using the EEoR subsamples.
 We conduct the similar spectral fitting procedure described in Section \ref{infmet}.
 Before we fit the template spectra to the observed spectra, we first correct for the IGM attenuation already incorporated in the template spectra.
 We correct for the IGM attenuation using the IGM attenuation law from \cite{Madau95} by assuming that the template galaxy spectra are obtained at the average redshift of the sample.
-After we correct for the IGM attenuation, we fit the observed spectra to the model spectra via MCMC.
+After we correct for the IGM attenuation in the original template spectra, we fit the observed spectra to the model spectra via MCMC.
 We set the uniform prior for both normalization factor and Ly$\alpha$ transmission.
 To avoid the contamination from unresolved Ly$\beta$ and Ly$\alpha$ emission/absorption, we mask the range from 1175 to 1275 {\AA}.
 With this masking, we are measuring the Ly$\alpha$ transmission at the redshift corresponding to the rest-frame $1075-1175$ {\AA}.
 We perform the fitting and show our best-fit spectra compared to observed stack spectra in Figure \ref{fit_eeor}.
 We can see that the model reproduces the observed Gunn-Peterson trough signal within errorbars at each spectral pixels.
-The inferred median values for $T_{\alpha}$ measured around the rest-frame $1125$ {\AA} for $\langle z \rangle=4.8$, 5.2, 5.7, and 6.3 (i.e., corresponding to the $T_\alpha$ at $z\sim$4.3, 4.7, 5.2, and 5.7) are 0.38, 0.22, 0.17, and 0.03, respectively.
+The inferred median values for $T_{\alpha}$ measured around the rest-frame $1125$ {\AA} for $\langle z \rangle=4.8$, 5.2, 5.7, and 6.3 (i.e., corresponding to the $T_\alpha$ at $z\sim4.3$, 4.7, 5.2, and 5.7) are 0.38, 0.22, 0.17, and 0.03, respectively.
+The best-fit template shown in the Figure \ref{fit_eeor} are m4, m3, m2, m4, and m4 for $\langle z \rangle=4.8$, 5.2, 5.7, and 6.3, respectively.
 We plot our $T_\alpha$ measurements by the redshift corresponding to the rest-frame 1125 {\AA} in Figure \ref{lya_tail}.